PowerShell/DscResources/CONTRIBUTING.md

 ### Pick an Issue
 Issues that are currently up-for-grabs are tagged with the ```help wanted``` label.
-You can see all the issues tagged with ```help wanted``` across all the modules in the DSC Resourece Kit in the Help Wanted column on our [dashboard](https://waffle.io/powershell/dscresources/join).
+You can see all the issues tagged with ```help wanted``` across all the modules in the DSC Resource Kit in the Help Wanted column on our [dashboard](https://waffle.io/powershell/dscresources/join).

 If you find an issue that you want to work on, but it does not have the ```help wanted``` label, make sure to read through the issue and ask if you can start working on it.